Jody Threat: All Elite Wrestling (2022)

-Impact Wrestling/Total Nonstop Action Wrestling (2023–present)
+Impact Wrestling/Total Nonstop Action Wrestling (2023–2026)

 On March 24, 2023, at Sacrifice, a vignette was shown anticipating Threat was coming to Impact Wrestling.
 She made her Impact debut on the April 6 episode of Impact!, defeating Taylor Rising.
 On April 10, Threat confirmed that she has signed with Impact.
 On the July 13 episode of Impact!, Threat suffered her first loss when she answered Knockouts World Champion Deonna Purrazzo's open challenge for the title.
 Two days later, on the Countdown to Slammiversary pre-show, she teamed with The Death Dollz (Courtney Rush and Jessicka) to defeat The SHAWntourage (Gisele Shaw, Savannah Evans and Jai Vidal) in a six-person tag team match.

 On January 13, 2024, at Hard to Kill, Threat would compete in an Ultimate X match to determine the number one contender for the TNA Knockouts World Championship, which would be won by Gisele Shaw.
 On March 8, 2024 at Sacrifice, Threat and Dani Luna defeated MK Ultra (Killer Kelly and Masha Slamovich) to become the TNA Knockouts World Tag Team Championship, winning her first championship in TNA.
 On May 3 at Under Siege, Threat and Luna were defeated by Slamovich and Alisha Edwards, ending their reign at 56 days.
 They regained the TNA Knockouts World Tag Team Championship at Victory Road on September 13.

 Spitfire would retain the title during the following months against Carlee Bright and Kendal Grey on Impact!, Wendy Choo and Rosemary at Bound for Glory, and Ash by Elegance and Heather by Elegance at Genesis.
-However, they lost the titles to Ash and Heather at Sacrifice.
-On the May 23, 2025 at Under Siege, Spitfire was defeated against Ash and Heather by Elegance causing Jody Threat and Dani Luna to disband.
+However, they lost the titles to Ash and Heather at Sacrifice, ending their second reign at 182 days.
+At Rebellion, Spitfire competed in a Four-way tag team match for the TNA Knockouts World Tag Team Championship which was won by Ash by Elegance and Heather by Elegance.
+On May 23, 2025 at Under Siege, Spitfire was defeated by Ash and Heather by Elegance causing Jody Threat and Dani Luna to disband.
+At Victory Road, Threat competed in a Battle Royal to determine who would face off for the TNA Knockouts World Championship later in the night which she lost.

+At No Surrender, Threat won a Knockouts battle royal for a future TNA Knockouts World Championship.
+On the March 5 episode of Impact!, Threat lost to Arianna Grace failing to win the title.

+On the July 30, 2026 episode of Impact!, Threat lost to Jada Stone in the Knockouts Television Title tournament.
+Shortly after, reports confirmed she had amicably parted ways with the company after requesting her release.